Top 10 Facts about Cartoon Network

 1 Regular Show doesn't have a script Regular Show is an American animated television series created by J. G. Quintel for Cartoon Network that premiered on September 6, 2010.
 The series revolves around the lives of two friends, a blue jay named Mordecai and a raccoon named Rigby—both employed as groundskeepers at a local park.

-They appeared in the episode "Leela and the Beanstalk."
-I haven't seen that episode yet but that's kinda cool.
-Also another fun fact the voice actor for Jake is also the voice actor for Bender.
+They appeared in the episode "Leela and the Genestalk."
+I haven't seen that episode yet, but that's kind of cool.
+Also, another fun fact: the voice actor for Jake is also the voice actor for Bender.
 How did I not notice that?

 3 Courage the Cowardly Dog was based on a scary event Courage the Cowardly Dog is an American animated horror comedy television series created by John R. Dilworth for Cartoon Network as part of the network's Cartoon Cartoons block.